Menu

 Our recommendations

-• More investment in targeted exploitation prevention and support services, including specialist exploitation services and a statutory safeguarding response.
+Including specialist exploitation services and a statutory safeguarding response.

-• For exploitation to be recognised as a distinct form of child abuse, with a practice framework for all agencies that responds to exploitation as a child protection issue.
+With a practice framework for all agencies that responds to exploitation as a child protection issue.

-• A welfare-first approach in the management of offences committed by exploited children.
 We need a system that can hold space for children as victims in conflict with the law, including a specialist response within local youth justice teams that addresses the needs and vulnerabilities of children exploited into illegal activity.

 Lived experienced practitioner, Action for Children